-DECLASSIFIED Yugoslavia's relations with the satellite countries have 71. followed in the main the lines of her relations with the Soviet against Poland The principal exception to this is Albania whose pelemics against Yugoslavia have continued, Yugoslavia's relations with Poland have remained better than those with any other bloc country.
+- Yugoslavia's relations with the satellite countries have followed in the main the lines of her relations with the Soviet The principal exception to this is Albania whose polemics against Yugoslavia have continued.
+Yugoslavia's relations with Poland have remained better than those with any other bloc country.
 While the press of other bloc countries has remained silent about the successes of Yugoslav agriculture, the Polish press has gone so far as to compliment the Yugoslavs on their agricultural system.
-The Polish ousting of two Yugoslav Military Attachés from Warsaw in December could easily have led to an exchange of attacks but in December could easily have led to an exchange of attacks, but both sides took steps to avoid repercussions.
-Poland, however, has decided against opening in Belgrade an information bureau in exchange for the installation at Warsaw of a Yugoslav information In spite of this there have been recent indications on bureau. both sides of a desire to improve inter-governmental relations.
-The Yugoslavs have rebutted bloc attacks in kind, but have generally Z avoided giving any provocation.
-They have, however, strenuously defended their "special road to socialism", and have not hesitated To draw invidicus comparisons between Yugoslav and bloc economic progress.
-The Chinese press has continued to criticise Yugoslavia for her revisionism and Yugoslav commonts on China have been uniformly caustic. -18- Despite the fact that Yugoslavia's request for observer 72. status at Comecon was refused, its trade with the bloc improved during the last half of 1959, even though total trade for the year remained slightly below 1958.
+The Polish ousting of two Yugoslav Military Attachés from Warsaw in December could easily have led to an exchange of attacks, but both sides took steps to avoid repercussions.
+Poland, however, has decided against opening in Belgrade an information bureau in exchange for the installation at Warsaw of a Yugoslav information In spite of this there have been recent indications on both sides of a desire to improve inter-governmental relations.
+The Yugoslavs have rebutted bloc attacks in kind, but have generally avoided giving any provocation.
+They have, however, strenuously defended their "special road to socialism", and have not hesitated to draw invidious comparisons between Yugoslav and The Chinese press has continued to bloc economic progress. criticise Yugoslavia for her revisionism and Yugoslav comments on China have been uniformly caustic. - 73.
+Despite the fact that Yugoslavia's request for observer status at COMECON was refused, its trade with the bloc improved during the last half of 1959, even though total trade for the year remained slightly below 1958.
 Trade protocols for 1960 were negotiated without the recriminations that accompanied last year's agreements.
-Nevertheless, no agreement was reached with the USSR on the suspended Soviet credits.
-Yugoslavia's attitude toward regional co-operation was 73. pointed up by the position it took on the Rumanian-sponsored Balkan Youth Conference held at the beginning of the year in Bucharest.
+Nevertheless, no agreement was reached with the USSR on the suspended Soviet credits. - 74.
+Yugoslavia's attitude toward regional co-operation was pointed up by the position it took on the Rumanian-sponsored Balkan Youth Conference held at the beginning of the year in Bucharest.
 The Yugoslavs agreed to come to the meeting only after the Albanians had toned down their anti-Yugoslav attacks and the youth group of the centrist Greek Liberal Party had agreed to participate.
 Other contacts with bloc countries were established during meetings of peace movements, student meetings and so forth.
-Yugoslavin keeps up its strenuous efforts to increase its ties with the non-bloc underdeveloped countries.
-These aim at increasing Yugoslavia's prestige in the uncommitted world, diminishing its political isolation, securing the support of these countries for Yugoslav policies, particularly in the United Nations, and seeking new markets for Yugoslav products.
-OTAN/NATO, Paris, XVIO.
+Yugoslavia keeps up its strenuous efforts to increase its ties with the non-bloc underdeveloped countries.